 “She was hoeing the corn last I saw her.”
 Again Bud was leaving a space for thought in a person’s mind.

-“Oh she’s off and gone with a load of produce for the neighbors.”
+"Oh she’s off and gone with a load for the neighbors."
 One of the men around the pool table grinned.

 “I know it.”
 Bud was shaking his head.
 “She can’t stand to see things wasted.
 We can’t sell it but she can give it away.
 Was Dad with her?”

-“I don’t think so.”
+"I don’t think so."
 The man was being careful about getting involved.
 It was a testy subject.
-Mrs. Donahoe tearing down the country roads in her heavy, country pick-up truck on her way to deliver fresh vegetables to someone or another of her acquaintances was fact, but it wasn’t exactly what her sons wanted her to do.
-Her age and heart were at risk but this subject wasn’t going to be discussed.
+Mrs. Donahoe tearing down the country roads in her heavy, country pick-up truck on her way to deliver fresh vegetables to someone or another of her neighbors was fact, but it wasn’t exactly what her sons wanted done.
+Her age and heart were at risk and this subject wasn’t going to be discussed.
+They were too concerned to easily discuss with strangers the risk she was taking.

 “Are you leaving?
 Already?”
 Patsy was busy in her kitchen but she watched every action of her guests.